Mahara – e-Portfolio (formative)

 4. Staff can select an assessment status

 Tutors who have a ‘Staff’ role in Mahara can assess the evidence by choosing a relevant ‘status’ in the Assessment drop-down menu and clicking Save.
+Note: the ‘staff’ role is not automatically assigned so please contact the TEL team if this is required.

 5. Students view Smart Evidence feedback and assessment